ustutz/linahx/README.md

 # linahx - Linear Algebra library for Haxe

-...aims to be similar to NumPy and Matlab
+...aims to be similar to NumPy, Matlab and Octave

 ##How to use